Wills, Enduring Powers of Attorney & Personal Directives

 A Personal Directive allows you to provide written instructions for your care.
 If you don’t have a Personal Directive and you are unable to care for yourself, someone may be appointed to make decisions for you.
 That person may not know how you would like to be cared for.

 We encourage you to take the time to think about your future and to protect your family and yourself.
-If you have questions about a Will, Enduring Power of Attorney or a Personal Directive, talk to a lawyer.
+If you have questions about a Will, Enduring Power of Attorney or a Personal Directive, contact us to set up an appointment.